scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Installed James A. Crippen makefile patch so that distclean reports success even if there are no files to clean.
-    -   FontForge had problems guessing default ligatures for characters outside of BMP.
+    -   websharpstudios had problems guessing default ligatures for characters outside of BMP.
     -   In the outline character view, double clicking with one of the point tools (curve, corner, tangent, pen) will add a point and